Masterluke87/psixas/docs/tutorial.rst

 to one carbon atom in the molecule.

 The central quantity one has to calculate when simulating XPS spectra are the so-called core-electron binding energies (CEBEs).
-These can be obtain via a :math:`\Delta`-Kohn-Sham calculation.
+These can be obtained via a :math:`\Delta`-Kohn-Sham calculation.
 The CEBE for an excitation center i is given as :math:`CEBE = E^{i}_{kat} - E_{neu}`, where :math:`E_{neu}` and :math:`E_{kat}` are the energies of the neutral and core-ionized molecule, respectively.